HopSk1pNAjump/Lets-Do-This/README.md

 # Hello-World
-Just a shot pretty simple
+Just a shot at this new thing, pretty simple